Finger Monkey: Pygmy Marmoset Facts

 They are smallest known monkeys in the world.
 An adult measures only 5 to 6 inches (127 mm) in length, not including the tail, and weighs only around 3.5 ounces (100g).

-Finger monkeys are very expensive, costing anywhere between $1500 and $8000 on average, depending on the gender, size, age, physical condition, breeder, shipping costs etc. It also costs a lot to keep the monkey healthy and happy.
-Cages build for pocket monkeys cost between $150 – $400, depending on the material, size, complexity and brand of the cage.
-Usually the cage is included with the total cost of the finger monkey, when purchasing it.
-They are commonly sold with starter kits and travel cages to aid new finger monkey owners.
-As for their diet, they can be fed fruits, vegetables or normal cooked meals.
-They also eat insects which can be bought from pet stores for around $16 -$30 per 250 live crickets.
-Finger monkeys are usually leash trained and a basic leash could be bought for around $10.
+Finger monkeys are very expensive, costing anywhere between $1500 and $8000 on average, depending on the gender, size, age, physical condition, breeder, shipping costs. etc. It also costs a lot to keep the monkey healthy and happy.
+Cages build for pocket monkey cost between $150 – $400, depending on the material, size, complexity, and brand of the cage.
+Usually, the pygmy marmoset enclosure is included with the total cost of the finger monkey, when purchasing it.
+They are commonly sold as starter kits and travel cages to aid new finger monkey owners.
+As for their diet, they can be fed fruits, vegetables or cooked meals.
+They also eat insects that can be bought from pet stores for around $16 -$30 per 250 live crickets.
+Finger monkeys are usually leash trained, and a first rope could be purchased for around $10.

 Interesting facts about finger monkeys

-Finger monkeys are also known as pygmy marmoset, given below are some interesting facts about them.
+Finger monkeys are also known as the pygmy marmoset, given below are some interesting facts about them.

 - They have a capability of rotating their heads 180 degrees.

-- They don’t prefer to travel individually so they travel in the form of groups consisting up to 9 monkeys.
+- They don’t prefer to travel individually, so they move in the form of groups consisting up to 9 monkeys.

-- These are not like the other animals who, after giving birth, the male and female get separated and the couple stays together for life if possible.
-Mostly the twins are born and the male assists the female by carrying the babies on back for the 2 weeks after birth.
+- These are not like the other animals who, after giving birth, the male and female get separated, and the couple stays together for life if possible.
+Mostly the twins are born, and the male assists the female by carrying the babies on back for the two weeks after birth.

 - They can jump to almost 15 feet into the air.

-- The tail of the pygmy marmoset is more in length than its body and there are black rings on it which makes it appear attractive.
+- The tail of the pygmy marmoset is more in length than its body, and there are black rings around it which makes it appear attractive.

 - Their diet includes both plants and insects.
 They also eat fruits, nectar and small insects like beetles and butterflies.

-- The pregnancy time period is between 119 to 140 days and the female has the responsibility of feeding and cleaning the babies.
+- The pregnancy period is between 119 to 140 days, and the female has the responsibility of feeding and cleaning the babies.

-- Their teeth are sharp with the help of which they drill the bark and eat the leakage of the sap and the gum which is their favorite thing for eating.
+- Their teeth are sharp with the help of which they drill the bark and eat the leakage of the sap and the gum which is their favorite thing about eating.

-- They have sharp claws which help them in the strong grip that is needed for moving in the treetops and they also use their claws for the defense if they feel any danger.
+- They have sharp claws that help them in the firm grip that is needed for moving in the treetops, and they also use their claws for the defense if they feel any danger.

 - The average life is 12 years, but they can live up to 18 years if they live in zoos.